UTS-eResearch/singularity_talk/singularity_mikes.md

 To build images you also need squashfs-tools to build singularity images amd debootstrap.noarch to build any Debian images.

+shell

+singularity works if you specify the home directory as an argument:

+    $ singularity shell -H $PWD:/srv debian-stretch.simg

 FAQ
 ---